-This breed can get along well with children, but be aware that they may try to herd them, especially small children.
+This breed can get along well with children, but be aware that it may try to herd them, especially small children.
 In addition, young bouviers may not realize their size and knock over little kids.
 Consistent and structured training along with exercise is key.
-Raising this breed properly can result in a long, happy and fulfilling companionship.
-The Bouvier des Flandres is a loyal, friendly dog that craves human companionship.
+Raising this breed properly can result in a long, happy, and fulfilling companionship.
+The bouvier des Flandres is a loyal, friendly dog that craves human companionship.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
-Dogs bred by these standards are less likely to develop hereditary conditions.
-However, some hereditary health problems can occur in the breed.
-The following are some conditions to be aware of:
+Dogs bred by these standards are less likely to develop hereditary conditions, but some hereditary health problems can occur in the breed, including:

 Diet and Nutrition

-Bouviers should be fed two meals per day with a total of three to five cups of dry dog food, with the amount determined by your dog's specific needs and activity level.
+Bouviers should be fed two meals per day with a total of 3 to 5 cups of dry dog food, with the amount determined by your dog's specific needs and activity level.
 As a large breed, they are prone to bloating and stomach torsion, which can happen if they gulp down their food or eat too much at one time.
 This is a medical emergency.

 Bouvier des Flandres puppies need a low-calorie diet to ensure they don't grow too fast, which can make them more prone to bone disorders.

 Bouviers are known for odorous flatulence.
-Monitor your dog's weight to ensure he does not get overweight, which will predispose him to more health conditions.
-Your dog's needs will change throughout his lifespan.
+Monitor your dog's weight to ensure it does not get overweight, which will predispose it to more health conditions.
+Your dog's needs will change throughout its lifespan.
 You should discuss this with your veterinarian to get recommendations for feeding schedules, amount of food, type of food, and exercise.

 More Dog Breeds and Further Research